Bangkok·Temple Tours

 The detail that stops almost every visitor is the soles of the feet.
 Each foot is inlaid with 108 distinct panels of mother-of-pearl, depicting the 108 auspicious signs that identify a true Buddha.
 The craftsmanship is extraordinary — each panel tells a different story, rendered in intricate geometric and figurative patterns that take most visitors 10 to 15 minutes to fully absorb.

 The number 108 is deeply significant in Buddhist tradition — it represents the number of earthly desires that must be overcome to achieve enlightenment, the number of beads on a Buddhist prayer rosary, and the number of sacred sites in the Buddhist world.
-Your guide will walk you through the most important panels and explain what each one represents.

 The 108 Bowls — A Meditation in Action